 Most people who develop mesothelioma cancer and file lawsuits seeking financial compensation for their injuries are workers who were exposed to asbestos on the job.
 However, the relatives of exposed workers also may be at risk.
 There have been cases of mesothelioma in the spouses, children, and others who lived with or came into regular contact with exposed workers.

 Wives who wash their husbands’ work clothes and children who give a hug to their father when he returns home from work may inhale enough asbestos fibers to cause them to develop mesothelioma.
-These cases of mesothelioma are particularly heart-breaking and can result in substantial financial damage awards for the affected family members.
+These cases of mesothelioma are particularly heart-breaking and can result in substantial financial damage awards for the family members.